 Every day, every hour, every minute, as I grow this baby I think of Liam.

-Contractions started up strong last night and eased off this morning.
+Contractions were strong last night and eased this morning.

-My body is getting ready for labor any day now.
+My body is preparing for labor any day now.

 We are ready to meet our second son.